*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Joining us later, Dorota led us around the exterior of the church and shared an additional story about the church tower.

-Asking if we’d noticed that the Gothic architecture of the church building and its more modern Renaissance tower are vastly different, she explained that the original 130-meter church spire was destroyed by severe weather in 1529.
+If you happen to notice that the Gothic architecture of the church building and its more modern Renaissance tower are vastly different, it’s because the original 130-meter church spire was destroyed by severe weather in 1529.
 Buffeted by high winds and hail, the spire toppled from its high perch and plummeted to the ground.

 Incredibly, nobody was injured, leading many to believe that angels had intervened.
-A stone carving depicting round-faced cherubs gently catching the tower and lowering it to the ground is embedded in the church facade at the base of the tower.
+A stone carving of round-faced cherubs gently catching the tower and lowering it to the ground is now embedded in the church facade at the base of the tower.

 The spire was later replaced, but the much shorter 92-meter tower lacks its predecessor’s sharply imposing silhouette.